TritonDataCenter/manta/README.md

 ## Dependencies

-Manta is deployed on top of Joyent's
-[Triton DataCenter](https://github.com/joyent/triton) platform (just "Triton" for short), which is also open-source.
+Manta is composed of a number of services that deploy on top of Joyent's [Triton DataCenter](https://github.com/joyent/triton) platform (just "Triton" for short), which is also open-source.
 Triton provides services for operating physical servers (compute nodes), deploying services in containers, monitoring